Mendel90 Enclosure

 thingiverse

-I came across some scrap 80/20, so I made a Mendel90 enclosure with it.
-The interior volume is a 19" cube, which fits well around the Mendel90 without its standard reel holder.
-My design uses a front door and a top door, which both provide enough access to the usual needs.
-I used a standard 12V LED strip lighting to align all interior edges and hooked it right into the 12V power supply.
-The ends of the 80/20 were tapped for 5/16-18, and the printed components make perfect corners for the enclosure and the doors.
-The main length of the 80/20 parts are 19.0" for the exterior, and 15.825" for the doors.
-The clear panels are .250" thick acrylic; the large size is 19.75" square and the door size is 16.50" square.
-Each panel size has .30" square cutouts in each corner to not interfere with the printed corner brackets.
-The .25" thick panels are thinner than the channels in the 80/20, so I squeezed in small rubber grommets to keep the panels from rattling around.
-Print Settings Printer: Mendel90 Rafts: No Supports: No Resolution: .3mm How I Designed This Solidworks
+I stumbled upon some scraps of 80/20, so I crafted a custom Mendel90 enclosure out of it.
+The interior volume is a precise 19-inch cube that fits snugly around the Mendel90 without its standard reel holder.
+My design employs a front door and a top door, both providing ample access to essential needs.
+I opted for a standard 12V LED strip lighting to illuminate all interior edges, which I conveniently connected directly to the 12V power supply.
+The ends of the 80/20 were tapped for 5/16-18, and the printed components formed perfect corners for the enclosure and doors.
+The primary length of the 80/20 parts measures 19.0 inches for the exterior, while the door dimensions are 15.825 inches long.
+The clear panels are a sturdy .250-inch thick acrylic; the large size is 19.75 inches square, and the door size is 16.50 inches square.
+Each panel features .30-inch square cutouts in each corner to avoid interference with the printed corner brackets.
+To prevent the thinner .25-inch thick panels from rattling around inside the channels of the 80/20, I inserted small rubber grommets for a snug fit.
+Printer Settings: Printer: Mendel90 Rafts: No Supports: No Resolution: 0.3mm How I Designed This I employed Solidworks to bring this design to life.

 With this file you will be able to print Mendel90 Enclosure with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Mendel90 Enclosure.